 Illinois Arts Learning Standards Initiative Report: This report by the Standards Initiative group to the IL State Board of Education summarizes the update process, presents an overview of the standards, and outlines practical strategies for implementing them.

 Artistic Processes and Anchor Standards: A one-pager detailing the four artistic processes (Create, Perform/Present/Produce, Respond, Connect) and all eleven anchor standards.

-Best Practices in Standards-Aligned Arts Education: Six indicators of quality arts education (as defined by the Arts Instruction Specialist teachers and CPS Department of Arts Education) that support the Standards’ ultimate goal of artistic literacy.
+Best Practices in Standards-Based Arts Education: Six indicators of quality arts education (as defined by the Arts Instruction Specialist teachers and CPS Department of Arts Education) that support the Standards’ ultimate goal of artistic literacy.

-Curriculum Alignment Tools
+Curriculum Alignment Diagnostic Tools